DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

 Clicking on the ``Import`` button will trigger a scan of the mounted import directory (i.e., where the software is directed to find the files), and will do the following:

-- Each DeID Upload (Excel or CSV metadata) file is parsed for a header row that has TokenID, ImageID, and InputFileName.
+- Each DeID Upload (Excel metadata) file is parsed for a header row that has TokenID, ImageID, and InputFileName.
 - If there are any DeID Upload files that do not have a header row, an error is generated and appears on the screen, and files are not imported.
 - If the same InputFileName is listed in multiple DeID Upload files, the information in the newest DeID Upload DeID Upload file is used by preference.
 - The InputFileName is expected to be just the file name (e.g., no folder path).